 The overall project budget is a vital part of the grant application.
-Separate itemized budget forms and narratives must be completed for each of the Local Community-based Probation and Pretrial Services components for each year of the grant cycle.
+Separate itemized budget forms and narratives must be completed for each of the Local Community-based Probation and Pretrial Services components.
 The budget narrative should explain the reason for each requested budget item and provide the calculation basis for its cost.
-All requested items must be justified and related to the proposed project or they may be deleted from the budget and the total award reduced.
+All requested items must be justified and related to the operations of Local Community-based Probation and Pretrial Services or they may be deleted from the budget and the total award reduced.